 You have probably heard John 2:1-12 quoted in defense of why drinking wine is not a sin.
 For this piece, I'll deliberately stay away from this water to wine miracle by Jesus because it has been overly used and debated.
-Let me clarify somethings before telling you what I believe the bible says on this topic.
-Alcohol is in many ways part of our everyday lives.
-It can be found in one form or another in the food or fruit we eat; it is used by hospitals to prep people for surgery; used by many people to sanitize their dirty hands and contained in cold medicines like NyQuil - the list goes on.
+Alcohol is in many ways, a part of our everyday lives.
+It can be found in one form or another in the food or fruit we eat; it is used by hospitals to prep people for surgery; used by many people to sanitize their dirty hands and it is also contained in cold/flu medicines like NyQuil and the list goes on.

-If this is an ongoing issue, then it is safe to say that nothing else has worked for its treatment, hence the advice to use a little wine.
-Medicinal purpose or not, the fact remains that he was asked to have a little wine - not Water, Sprite or Pepsi.
-Paul knew Timothy will understand exactly what he meant so Paul didn't have to say "white" or "red" wine.
-With their very strong relationship, scriptural references and Paul's mentoring, we can easily conclude that Paul and Timothy have both talked about this wine issue before in the past.
-I can't tell you if or not they discussed in the past on what kind of wine will get the healing job done but it's obvious that Paul assumed Timothy should know exactly what to do by not going into too much details.
+This was an ongoing issue with Timothy's stomach, so it is safe to say that nothing else has worked for the treatment, hence the advice to use a little wine.
+Medicinal purpose or not, the fact remains that he was asked to have a little wine - not water or other beverage.
+Paul knew Timothy will understand exactly what he meant, so Paul didn't have to say "white" or "red" wine.
+Starting with their very strong relationship, scriptural references and Paul's mentoring of Timothy, we can easily conclude that Paul and Timothy have both talked about this wine issue in the past.
+I can't tell you if or not, they discussed in the past on what kind of wine will get the healing job done but it's obvious that Paul assumed Timothy should know exactly what to do by not going into too much details.
+Yet, he was specific by saying "not much wine" in chapter 3 and "little wine" in chapter 5.

-Wine is not a sin and drinking wine is NOT a sin either but don't abuse your freedom.
-Drinking any alcoholic beverage including wine MAY also give the appearance of evil (1 Corinthians 8:8-13; 1 Thessalonians 5:22) or as some will slang it by saying it gives the wrong, twisted or bad vibe to others.
-Just imagine showing up to a new convert's house smelling like alcohol.
-Drinking too much wine, being drunk, or allowing drinking of alcoholic beverage to have control over you or your lifestyle is a sin.
-If you know that there is a line especially knowing how much the devil will love for you to get as close as possible to that line just so he wouldn't have to do much work to pull you across; do you really want to test how close you can get to the line or stay away from it as far as you can?
+Wine is not a sin but do not abuse your freedom.
+Drinking any alcoholic beverage including wine MAY also give the appearance of evil (1 Corinthians 8:8-13; 1 Thessalonians 5:22) or as some will slang it by saying it gives the wrong, twisted or bad vibe to others especially unbelievers.
+Just imagine showing up to a new convert's house, smelling like alcohol even when you are sober, it send the wrong message.
+Drinking too much wine, being drunk, or allowing drinking of alcoholic beverage to have control over you or your lifestyle is a SIN.
+If you know that there is a line especially knowing how much the devil will love for you to get close to that line, just so he wouldn't have to do much work to pull you across; do you really want to test how close you can get to the line or stay away from it as far as you can?
 The damage that comes with being an alcoholic cannot be underestimated (Proverbs 23:29-35).

 The sin is not the wine.
 It's how the wine is used (1 Corinthians 11:20-21)